n0limits/automation-framework/README.md

 **The report will be available at:** `reports/latest/index.html`

 #### What's Included in the Report
 - Test execution overview with pass/fail statistics
 - Visual charts and graphs
 - Test duration timeline
 - Detailed test results with stack traces
 - Test categorization by Epic, Feature, and Story
 - Historical trends (when running multiple times)
--  Failed test screenshots and logs (when configured)
+- Failed test screenshots automatically attached and embedded
+- Comprehensive failure diagnostics

 #### Sharing with Stakeholders
 The `reports/latest/` directory is committed to the repository and can be: